 - Gather evidence

 - Call our knowledgeable Denver car accident attorneys

 After an accident, it is important to make an appointment to see a doctor right away.
 Soft tissue injuries, traumatic brain injuries, internal organ damage, and other injuries may not exhibit symptoms for hours or even days after the accident.
 By seeing a doctor, you can receive treatment for any underlying injuries, and you can use your medical records to support your personal injury claim.
 It is also important to gather evidence at the scene.
 You need to take pictures of all the vehicle damage, as well as your injuries.
 Get the contact information of any witnesses, and request a copy of the police report.

-If you have been involved in a traffic accident during Labor Day weekend, call Denver Trial Lawyers today at (303) 586-3638 or fill out our online contact form.
+If you have been involved in a traffic accident during Labor Day weekend, call Denver Trial Lawyers ® today at (303) 647-9990 fill out our online contact form.
 We offer free consultations for your convenience.